Ilesnat/Process_Injection_WINAPI/README.md

 ## Usage

 1. **Preparation**:
-    - Open this project in Visual Studio.
+    - Open this sln file in Visual Studio and build the project.
     - Ensure that the target process (the process you want to inject into) is running.
     - Obtain the PID of the target process (I use Notepad)
     ```powershell